 4. The facilities

 Amadria Park (previously known as Solaris) has a dizzying array of facilities, including: a wellness centre; a water park; a crazy golf; lots of different shops, bars, cafes and restaurants, including a brilliant ice cream parlour; a pirate ship you can take trips on; a tasteful reconstruction of an old Croatian village (the Dalmatian Ethno Village) where you can have a buffet of traditional food; and a small vineyard that produces Amadria Park wine.
 Plus it’s next to a beachfront campsite, which is a beautiful place to walk in and has a well-stocked supermarket with all you need.
 We spent a lot of time just walking along the beachfront promenade that lined the resort, which was about a 40-minute walk from end-to-end, and was perfect for enjoying the sunsets or early morning strolls with Otis.
 If you didn’t want to, you needn’t leave the resort for your entire holiday.

 5. The day trips

-For more ideas, here’s a post by Travel Notes and Beyond, which has ideas for day trips from Split and the surrounding area.
+For more ideas, here’s a post by Travel Notes and Beyond, which has ideas for day trips from Split and the surrounding area, and this post for places to stay in Split.
 You could also extend your trip up north: this is a handy guide for everywhere from Zagreb to Plitvice lakes.

 6. Hotel Jure